amaurybsouza/portfolio/README.md

-{SRE/DevOps Engineer} dedicated to continuous learning, expanding my knowledge daily in areas like solutions architecture, infrastructure as code (IaC) and cloud native.
+Hi, I'm Amaury! {SRE/DevOps Engineer} dedicated to continuous learning, expanding my knowledge daily in areas like solutions architecture, infrastructure as code (IaC) and cloud native.

 ### Career Milestones 2023
 Welcome to my portfolio!
 Here, you'll find a collection of my personal projects and contributions that revolve around the fascinating world of DevOps and open source technologies.
 I'm thrilled to share my knowledge and experiences with fellow developers, enthusiasts, and learners like yourself.